EdisMR/aes-powershell/README.md

-# PowerShell AES Encryption Tool
+# PowerShell AES Encryption / Decryption Tool

 This PowerShell script provides functionalities to encrypt and decrypt text using the AES encryption algorithm.